Save Happy Valley Coalition: History

 At the nearby Mt Augustus, Solid Energy has pushed another 'absolutely protected' endemic snail species to the brink of extinction, and plan to mine its last remaining 4ha of habitat.
 Forest and Bird obtained a declaration in December 2005 that Solid Energy needed permission from the Ministers of Energy and Conservation to translocate the snails before mining.
 This permission was granted in April 2006.

 The Save Happy Valley Coalition released a press statement stating they were 'appalled' at the decision.
 A spokesperson stated that it was 'New Zealand's first state-sponsored species extinction' and that Chris Carter, the Minister of Conservation at that time, had bowed to pressure from Solid Energy and had ignored consistent advice from the Department of Conservation.

 The Save Happy Valley Coalition Inc has since taken Solid Energy to the High Court, and sought a Judicial Review of the Ministers' decision.
 In March 2007, the High Court did not uphold the review and it awarded costs of $5760 to Solid Energy.

 In 2007 individuals involved with the Save Happy Valley Coalition were targeted in a series of contentious anti-terror raids.

 In October 2012 Solid Energy announced that work on the proposed mine at Happy Valley would be delayed.

 On 12 June 2013, The Biodiversity Defence Society filed proceedings with the Environment Court, arguing that Solid Energy no longer holds resource consents for its proposed mine at Happy Valley, due to the expiry of the allocated time period of the consent.
+In 2014 much of the targeted area was bulldozed in order to make way for mining despite the low price of coal and low return on investment.